damithuoc/mljar/README.md

-# mljar
-Machine Learning for humans!
+# MLJAR - Machine Learning for humans!